Stages of the performance review process

 There may be an opportunity to explore with the employee what their aspirations and ambitions are within your business – and whether there are realistic ways these can be accommodated over time.
 Often talented staff need further challenge in order to avoid losing them.

-So, in a nutshell - keep the conversation positive, and elicit as much as you can from the employee and their views.
-If you can, try and do more listening than talking - this can be the most powerful performance review tip of them all.
+So, in a nutshell – the key tips are to keep the conversation positive, and elicit as much as you can from the employee and their views.
+If you can, try and do more listening than talking – this can be the most powerful performance review tip of them all.

 For some more great management tips to help you get the best out of your staff, go to Management Skills Development